Chinese Exclusion Act: Content

 Between 1882 and 1905, about 10,000 Chinese appealed against negative immigration decisions to federal court, usually via a petition for habeas corpus.
 In most of these cases, the courts ruled in favor of the petitioner.
-Except in cases of bias or negligence, these petitions were barred by an act that passed Congress in 1894 and was upheld by the U.S. Supreme Court in U.S. vs Lem Moon Sing (1895).
+Except in cases of bias or negligence, these petitions were barred by an act that passed Congress in 1894 and was upheld by the US Supreme Court in United States v.
+Lem Moon Sing (1895).
 In United States v.
-Ju Toy (1905), the U.S. Supreme Court reaffirmed that the port inspectors and the Secretary of Commerce had final authority on who could be admitted.
+Ju Toy (1905), the US Supreme Court reaffirmed that the port inspectors and the Secretary of Commerce had final authority on who could be admitted.
 Ju Toy's petition was thus barred despite the fact that the district court found that he was an American citizen.
 The Supreme Court determined that refusing entry at a port does not require due process and is legally equivalent to refusing entry at a land crossing.
-All these developments, along with the extension of the act in 1902, triggered a boycott of U.S. goods in China between 1904 and 1906.
+All these developments, along with the extension of the act in 1902, triggered a boycott of US goods in China between 1904 and 1906.
 There was one 1885 case in San Francisco, however, in which Treasury Department officials in Washington overturned a decision to deny entry to two Chinese students.

-One of the critics of the Chinese Exclusion Act was the anti-slavery/anti-imperialist Republican senator George Frisbie Hoar of Massachusetts who described the act as "nothing less than the legalization of racial discrimination".
+One of the critics of the Chinese Exclusion Act was the anti-imperialist senator George Frisbie Hoar, a Republican from Massachusetts who described the act as "nothing less than the legalization of racial discrimination".

 The laws were driven largely by racial concerns; immigration of persons of other races was not yet limited.
 On the other hand, most people and unions strongly supported the Chinese Exclusion Act, including the American Federation of Labor and Knights of Labor, a labor union, who supported it because it believed that industrialists were using Chinese workers as a wedge to keep wages low.
 Among labor and leftist organizations, the Industrial Workers of the World were the sole exception to this pattern.
 The IWW openly opposed the Chinese Exclusion Act from its inception in 1905.